 For this heirloom tomato salad with capers and feta, start with flavorful tomatoes bursting with ripeness.
 Then, enhance them with a tart balsamic vinaigrette, fresh herbs and capers.
 Garnish with feta cheese for a beautiful and flavorful side with almost no prep.

 The vinaigrette is a simple dressing whose fresh herbs and other flavors marry happily with the tomatoes without overpowering them.

 This salad could accompany any main dish or be served as a light meal with bread, crackers, or perhaps my millet-currant biscuits.

 According to Wikipedia, heirloom tomatoes “are open-pollinated, non-hybrid heirloom cultivars of tomato.”
 They tend to be sweeter than the more common red tomatoes.
 Heirlooms still have the wide range of colors in the tomato family.
 Calling them heirloom varieties is related to the fact that people who grow them save the seed from year to year and treasure each variety.

 Heirloom tomatoes are usually in season in August or September in the U.S. They may be a bit more expensive than conventional tomatoes.
-However, if you don’t like tomatoes, the flavor of these could change your mind!
+However, if you think you don’t like tomatoes, the flavor of these could change your mind!

 I use as many colors of tomatoes as I have available to me, and sometimes add a few cherry tomatoes as I’ve done here since they were from my own garden.
 I’ve seen some heirloom tomato salads that use only cherry tomatoes, so use what you have available!